Skip to content

 Autonomic Nervous System Dysregulation

-Who Is At Risk?
+Who Is At Risk

 Symptoms to Look For

-How Is Long COVID Diagnosed?
+How Is Long COVID Diagnosed

-How Is Long COVID Treated With Regenerative Therapies?
+How Is Long COVID Treated With Regenerative Therapies

 Standard treatment for long COVID can include medication for mood, breathing exercises, or therapy for fatigue.
-Regenerative and integrative medicine offer an alternative that addresses the underlying causes.
+These things can help, but they often don’t get to the root of the problem.

 Hyperbaric Oxygen Therapy (HBOT)